forcedotcom/SalesforceMobileSDK-iOS/UPGRADE.md

     - $(SRCROOT)/*[App Name]*/Dependencies/SalesforceHybridSDK/Headers

 #### Update hybrid local artifacts
-For your hybrid "local" apps, replace the following files in the www/ folder of your app with the new versions from the external/shared/libs folder of this repo:
+For your hybrid "local" apps, replace the following files in the www/ folder of your app with the new versions from the libs folder of the [SalesforceMobileSDK-Shared repo](https://github.com/forcedotcom/SalesforceMobileSDK-Shared):

 - cordova.force.js
 - forcetk.mobilesdk.js